KDIS-DSPPM/r-fundamentals/README.md

 2. Lecture/section related questions: use the Slack workspace.

-3. Logistics related personal requests: only in this case contact me via [email](jkim@kdischool.ac.kr)
+3. Logistics related personal requests: only in this case contact me via [email](jkim@kdischool.ac.kr).

 In the 1 & 2 cases, other students may have similar issues.
 Therefore, I would like to solve these collective problems collectively.